fdazen/fda-documentation/housekeeping_tab.md

 ![Housekeeping_tab_8.png]({{site.baseurl}}/images/Housekeeping_tab_8.png)

-- FInally, the top left filter with the tag _Housekeeping View_ gives you different options on how to display the daily housekeeping workload:
+- Finally, the top left filter with the tag _Housekeeping View_ gives you different options on how to display the daily housekeeping workload:

 ![Housekeeping_tab_9.png]({{site.baseurl}}/images/Housekeeping_tab_9.png)

-###Assign Filters
+### Assign Filters

 The second row of filters are used to assign workload, change housekeeping status and assign priority.